Technigo/project-pizza/README.md

 ## The problem

 For this project, I used the CodePen platform.
 I downloaded the project guidelines and tried to write the various steps to formulate the variable names and concatenate the commands to execute in the console.
 I encountered many difficulties during the code development, especially regarding the "age" part.
 Several times I searched on Google, and on multiple occasions, I followed some suggestions from the AI.
 I am very satisfied with the result achieved.
-Unfortunately, I still haven't managed to insert the part regarding exit(1).
 Finally, I decided to embellish the various messages with emojis.
 ## View it live